johanneskopton/decision_ui/documentation/user-interface/model-editor/README.md

 #### Round Node

 The round node replaces input numbers with suitable integer numbers.
-You can chosse from three strategies:
+You can choose from three strategies:

 - `round` - round to the nearest integer number (e.g. 1.4 to 1, 1.6 to 2)
 - `floor` - round to the lower integer number (e.g. 1.9 to 1)